smagri/raspberryPiPico2W_ultimateGPStracker/README.md

 Bread Volt attached.
 Note it is a pico 2 w not a pico w.

 Then I  started thonny, which does  a soft reboot of  the raspberry pi pico 2  w on  startup, and  so my code  worked.
-However,  with thonny closed and  on a hard reboot(unplug  and replug in usb  cable) my code did not work.

 So I  tried to  flash main.py  via thonny File->Save  As and  it hung.
 Consequently, I had  to execute the following commands  on the command